jmatney2/CustomerApp/README.md

 The "Add Customer" page should work with auto-populated addresses common in modern web browsers.
 At minimum, it works with Google Chrome.

 ### Unit Tests
-To run the unit tests and generate a coverage report, run:
+To run the unit tests and generate a coverage report, run the following from the `customerapp` directory:
 ```
 coverage run --source='.' manage.py test
 coverage html